nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 3a.
 The contact is duplicate, i.e. name already exists.
     * 3a1.
-Plannit displays an error message notifying user of that a duplicate exists.
+Plannit displays an error message notifying user that a duplicate exists.

   Use case ends.